Select and filter regions and countries

 The world has made some progress towards achieving global nutrition targets.
 However, this progress is far too slow and malnutrition persists at high levels.

 Few countries are on course to meet any of the targets for maternal, infant and young child nutrition (MIYCN).
-The latest available data shows that no country is on course to reduce the prevalence of anaemia among women of reproductive age, with one in three (32.8%) women aged 15 to 49 years affected, particularly those who are pregnant.
-Globally, it is estimated that 14.6% of infants have a low weight at birth, with only 11 countries on course to meet the low birthweight target.
-Some progress has been made towards achieving the exclusive breastfeeding target, with 32 countries on course and 44.0% of infants aged 0 to 5 months worldwide exclusively breastfed.
-Thirty countries are on course to meet the stunting target and 49 countries are on course to meet the wasting target, yet 21.3% of children under 5 years of age are still affected by stunting and 6.9% by wasting.
-Worldwide, 53 countries are on course to prevent an increase in the prevalence of overweight among children under 5 years of age, which currently affects 5.6% of children.
+The latest available data shows that only one country is on course to reduce the prevalence of anaemia among women of reproductive age, with one in three (29.9%) women aged 15 to 49 years affected, particularly those who are pregnant.
+Globally, it is estimated that 14.6% of infants have a low weight at birth, with only 15 countries on course to meet the low birthweight target.
+Some progress has been made towards achieving the exclusive breastfeeding target, with 35 countries on course and 44.0% of infants aged 0 to 5 months worldwide exclusively breastfed.
+53 countries are on course to meet the stunting target and 57 countries are on course to meet the wasting target, yet 22% of children under 5 years of age are still affected by stunting and 6.7% by wasting.
+Worldwide, 105 countries are on course to prevent an increase in the prevalence of overweight among children under 5 years of age, which currently affects 5.7% of children.

 Very few countries around the world are on course to meet the targets for diet-related non-communicable diseases (NCDs).
-No country is on course to halt the rise of obesity, with 15.1% of adult (aged 18 years or over) women and 11.1% of adult men living with obesity globally.
-At the same time, diabetes is estimated to affect 7.9% of adult women and 9.0% of adult men, with very few countries on course to prevent these numbers from increasing.
+No country is on course to halt the rise of obesity, with 16.2% of adult (aged 18 years or over) women and 12.3% of adult men estimated to be living with obesity globally.
+At the same time, diabetes is estimated to affect 8.9% of adult women and 10.5% of adult men, with very few countries on course to prevent these numbers from increasing.

-The Global Nutrition Report brings together the latest data on diet, the burden of malnutrition, nutrition strategies and financing and social determinants of nutrition to comprehensively assess the state of global nutrition.
+The Global Nutrition Report brings together the latest data on diet, the burden of malnutrition, nutrition strategies and financing, social determinants of nutrition and environmental impacts to comprehensively assess the state of global nutrition.